 Set up and activate TimeLog’s Transactional API

-You can enable the API here, otherwise you cannot use integrations or build your own integrations to TimeLog.
+You can enable the API and find your TimeLog URL here, otherwise you cannot use integrations or build your own integrations to TimeLog.
 We recommend that you have an extra user for your API setup.
 You need this to gain access to the API methods, and you avoid to lose the connection, if a person changes login information or is no longer working at your company.

 You get a list of the external systems that are integrated to your TimeLog.
 It can be your financial, salary or file sharing systems.